Holloways Beach erosion management

 - Location: Holloways Beach

-- Description: Provide your feedback concerning erosion management options to help maintain beach amenity at Holloways Beach.
+- Description: Community feedback was sought regarding erosion management options to help maintain beach amenity at Holloways Beach.

 - Consultation period: 9:00am 01/05/2019 to 5:00pm 10/06/2019

 Cairns Regional Council is considering erosion management options that will help maintain beach amenity at Holloways Beach.

 Multiple beach nourishment activities and protection measures have been conducted over the years due to ongoing sand loss and erosion.
 Erosion management options need to be considered for beach amenity and to protect private and public beachfront property into the future.

 An independent study by coastal environment specialists (Holloways Beach Options Assessment Report) has recommended several options for consideration that will maximise the benefit of future beach nourishment campaigns.
 Council is exploring two of these options: